bridgecrew-perf6/deployed-3/README.md

 # Deployed Addresses
-Latest deployments for Ithil smart contracts
+New deployments for Ithil smart contracts

+* *latest* addresses and supported tokens list
+* *abi* the smart contract abi